AutoNUE/public-code/README.md

 - PRED is the folder path of predictions with generated outputs in idd_det_<image_set>_<level3Id>.txt format.
 Here image_set can take {train,val,test}, while level3Id for all trainable labels has to present.

-## Work in Progress

-- mIoUs at level2 and level1
-- viewer tool for masks

 ## Acknowledgement